AnneJ17/android-cheat-sheet/README.md

 * **Memory Management**

   In Android, bitmaps represent the largest contiguous blocks of memory.
 They occupy heaps, which results in lots of contention to find free space to allocate new bitmaps as we scroll.This then results in more GC events so it can free up memory to provide the necessary space.

+* **Lint Tool**

+  The lint tool checks your Android project source files for potential bugs and optimization improvements for correctness, security, performance, usability, accessibility, and internationalization.
+When using Android Studio, configured lint and IDE inspections run whenever you build your app

+* **How does you take updated with latest technology**

+  Google IO conference - 2019: Introduced dark theme, smart replies - , video captioning in video calls News letters, website - ProAndroid,

+* **Github vs Git**

+  Git is a distributed version control system or source code management system.
+Whereas, gitHub is a hosting service for Git repositories.
+In short - Git is the tool, GitHub is the service for projects that use Git.

+* **Rebase and merge**

+  Rebase - Moving or combining a sequence of commits to a new base commit.
+For instance, if you started doing some development and then another developer made an unrelated change.
+You probably want to pull and then rebase to base your changes from the current version from the repository.
+  Merge - Merging two different branches.
+For example, let's say you have created a branch for the purpose of developing a single feature.
+When you want to bring those changes back to master, you probably want merge

+  Differences:
+    - Merge preserves the branches while Rebase won't.

+* **What is Accessibility Service?**

+  An Accessibility Service assists users with disabilities in using Android devices and apps.
+It is a long-running privileged service that helps users process information on the screen and lets them to interact meaningfully with a device.
+  - Switch Access: allows to interact with devices using one or more switches.
+  - Voice Access (beta): allows to control a device with spoken commands.
+  - Talkback: a screen reader commonly used by visually impaired or blind users.

+* **Interceptors**

+   Interceptors are a powerful mechanism that can monitor, rewrite, and retry the API call.
+So basically, when we do some API call, we can monitor the call or perform some tasks (watch between the client and server).
+The common use-cases are Logging the errors centrally, Caching the response

+* **Caching mechanism**
+  - Memory Cache: It keeps the data in the memory of the application.
+If the application gets killed, the data is removed.
+Useful only in the same session of application usage.
+Memory cache is the fastest cache to get the data as this is in memory.
+  - Disk Cache: It saves the data to the disk.
+If the application gets killed, the data is retained.
+Useful even after the application restarts.
+Slower than memory cache, as this is I/O operation.

+* **Advantages of Caching**
+  - Reduce network calls: We can reduce the network calls by caching the network response.
+  - Fetch the data very fast

+attching viewmodel to actvity or fragment?
+Fragment -